mbabynames search ✿

 Cerise Pearl

-Cerise means "noble and strong".
+Cerise means "cherry red".
 Pearl means "pearl".
-The pairing gives the name a layered quality: noble and strong on one side, pearl on the other.
+The pairing gives the name a layered quality: cherry red on one side, pearl on the other.
 Pearl (1 syllable) provides a firm close after the longer Cerise.

 Cerise Grey

-Put "noble and strong" next to "grey-haired" and you get a name that feels considered.
+Put "cherry red" next to "grey-haired" and you get a name that feels considered.
 Cerise Grey works on paper and out loud.
 The hard G in Grey gives a clean break after Cerise's open vowel ending.

 Flowing and rhythmic